Search

 • may not withdraw from a course during the underload term;

-• must pass at least 12 course credits in order to meet term continuation requirements; and
+• must pass sufficient course credits in order to meet term credit requirements (see Satisfactory Performance Each Term (Term Credit Requirements)); and

-• scholarship or financial aid – check the conditions of your award;
+• scholarship or financial aid – they should check the conditions of their award;

-• subsequent application to graduate or professional school – consult a graduate or professional school
+• subsequent application to graduate or professional school – they should consult a graduate or professional school advisor.